 In some cases, terms will favor one spouse over the other, and the court will not strike it down.
 In that situation, one spouse may suffer significant financial hardship.

-Q: What Is a Positive Effect of a Prenuptial Agreement?
+Q: What Is the Positive Effect of a Prenuptial Agreement?

 A prenuptial agreement can also provide spouses with a sense of financial stability.
 The agreement can determine how spouses will be cared for financially if they divorce.
 This certainty can make spouses feel more certain about the future of their marriage.